RxLaboratory/Ramses/src-docs/docs/components/client/pipetypes.md

 - Use the ***Type*** list to set the [type](../../pipeline/pipeline.md) of the step.
 [Read this for more information](../../pipeline/pipeline.md) about step types.
 - You can select one ***File type*** to be used through this pipe; if you need several different types, you can use multiple pipes between steps.
 Read the [*Pipeline Editor*](pipeline.md) section for more information.
 - You can select one ***Color space*** to be used through this pipe; if you need several different color spaces, you can use multiple pipes between steps.
 Read the [*Pipeline Editor*](pipeline.md) section for more information.
+- Use the ***Custom Settings*** to set default settings to be used by *Ramses Add-ons* to automate the pipeline.
+These settings will be read when importing this specific file type, if it is assigned to a incoming pipe of the corresponding steps.
+Using the official *Ramses Add-ons*, these settings should be formatted using the [*Yaml*](http://yaml.org) syntax.
+Read the [*Add-ons*](../addons/index.md) section for more information about the settings you can use.

 ▹ **[More details about the pipeline](../../pipeline/pipeline.md)**.